csci479/csci479.github.io/docs/syllabus.md

 - **Final Report and Presentation:** Each team will write a final report and make a final presentation about their project at a designated time.

-**If there are problems with a team member**, the instructor may re-weight  dimensions of team grades (positively or negatively) to reflect uneven contributions.
-However, it is each team's collective responsibility to work towards processes of respect, transparency, accountability, and documentation to help mitigate these instances.
-{: .notice .notice-red}

 --------------
 ## Assessment
-- [This rubric](../rubrics/presentation.pdf) will be used to assess your presentations.
+- [This rubric](https://docs.google.com/spreadsheets/d/14jlmGaAK_6JquDYGFbrZSyTkQGRQtIbQPo1yyRxbdWM/edit?usp=sharing) will be used to assess your presentations.
-- [This rubric](../rubrics/writing.pdf) will be used to assess your writings.
+- [This rubric](https://docs.google.com/spreadsheets/d/14jlmGaAK_6JquDYGFbrZSyTkQGRQtIbQPo1yyRxbdWM/edit#gid=1783332341) will be used to assess your writings.

 ### Grades
-- (Individual) Reflection Prompts: 15%
+- (_Individual_) Writing and Reflection Prompts: 20%
+- (_Individual_) Participation and Engagement: 10%
+- (_Individual_) Final Reflection Paper: 11%

-- (Team) System Design Report & Presentation: 8%
+- (_Team_) System Design Report & Presentation: 8%
-- (Team) Project Progress Report & Presentation: 16%
+- (_Team_) Project Progress Report & Presentation: 16%
-- (Individual/Team) Participation and Team Assessments: 15%
-- (Team) Final Project Presentation & Report: 20%
+- (_Team_) Final Project Presentation & Report: 20%
-- (Team) Project Artifacts: 15%
+- (_Team_) Final Project Artifacts: 15%

-- (Individual) Reflection Paper: 10%
+**If there are problems with a student's engagement or contributions to their group**, the instructor will re-weight  any or all dimensions of team grades (positively or negatively).
+However, it is each team's collective responsibility to work towards processes of respect, transparency, accountability, and documentation to help mitigate these instances.
+{: .notice .notice-red}

 --------------